 In June 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2016-13, Financial Instruments - Credit Losses (Topic 326).
 The new standard amends guidance on reporting credit losses for assets held at amortized cost basis and available-for-sale debt securities.
 In February 2020, the FASB issued ASU 2020-02, Financial Instruments-Credit Losses (Topic 326) and Leases (Topic 842) - Amendments to SEC Paragraphs Pursuant to SEC Staff Accounting Bulletin No. 119 and Update to SEC Section on Effective Date Related to Accounting Standards Update No. 2016-02, Leases (Topic 842), which amends the effective date of the original pronouncement for smaller reporting companies.
 ASU 2016-13 and its amendments will be effective for the Company for interim and annual periods in fiscal years beginning after December 15, 2022.
-The Company believes the adoption will modify the way the Company analyzes financial instruments, but it does not anticipate a material impact on results of operations.
-The Company is in the process of determining the effects the adoption will have on its consolidated financial statements.
+CECL estimates of expected credit losses on trade receivables over their life will be required to be recorded at inception, based on historical information, current conditions, and reasonable and supportable forecasts.
+The Company adopted the standard in its first quarter of 2023.
+There was no material impact on the results of operations.